min2ha/ukwa-site/content/target/15714/index.en.md

   "start_date": "2015-01-09T00:00:00Z"
 }

-# National Association of British Market Authorities (NABMA), The

 <p>The National Association of British Market Authorities (NABMA) is a markets organisation based in the UK.
 It promotes markets on the national stage and also provides a portfolio of services for its members.</p>